-All of our courses are led and taught by practicing attorneys and paralegals, which gives our students immediate and direct access to the professional networks so crucial to employment.
-Additionally, each student gains hands-on, practical experience in the office and even in court by performing an internship in a law office during the last semester of study.
+Read our course descriptions for an in-depth look at our curriculum.
+All courses are taught by practicing attorneys and paralegals, giving our students immediate and direct access to the professional networks so crucial to employment.

-The general legal studies program is the perfect choice for those who are considering law school or are interested in entering the legal field in an administrative or support capacity.
-For students whose ultimate goal is law school, our curriculum provides an invaluable background in court systems, legal concepts, and practices.
-Given the importance of writing and research in all aspects of the legal profession, our curriculum focuses upon developing our students’ skills in these areas.
+The BA degree in general legal studies is the ideal choice for a student who is considering law school or wishes to pursue a legal career in an administrative capacity.
+For students whose plans include law school, our curriculum provides invaluable background knowledge regarding court systems, legal concepts, and practices.

 Fill out the form below to learn more about our Bachelor of Arts in General Legal Studies degree program.